 SD Card and Data Storage

 The AirCurve™ 10 S BiLevel records the information about the sleep therapy, which can be downloaded onto an SD Card.
-The SD Card is installed in the machine at the time of shipment and must be in the machine before it is used.
 The machine's on board memory holds compliance information for 365 sessions of use as well as detailed data for 30 sessions.

 Recommended Replacement Schedule

 |Full Face Mask||1 every 3 months||The mask is the plastic portion of the interface.
 That part should be replaced every 3 months.
 The cushion part is different.
 The cushion inserts have to be replaced more often because of the contact with the face.
 They can be separated from the frame work and should be replaced once a month.|

 |Nasal or Pillow Mask||1 every 3 months||The mask is the plastic portion of the interface.
 That part should be replaced every 3 months.
 The cushion part is different.
 The cushion inserts or pillows have to be replaced more often because they touch the face.
 They can be separated from the frame work and should be replaced once a month.|

 |Headgear||1 every 6 months||CPAP mask headgear and chin straps may become stretched and lose their elasticity, leading to over-tightening and discomfort.
 They can also trap bacteria from sweat and moisture.|

 |Tubing||1 every 3 months||CPAP mask tubing may develop small holes or tears, which can cause air leaks.
 If your tube is leaking, you may not be receiving your prescribed therapy setting from your CPAP.
 This can cause you to feel like you’re not sleeping as well.|

 |Chinstrap||1 every 6 months||Chinstraps may become stretched and lose their elasticity, leading to over-tightening and discomfort.
 They can also trap bacteria from sweat and moisture.|